-Intermixing of hairs of a different colour (white for roaning) within patches.
+Intermixing of hairs of a different colour (white for roaning) within patches

-A small amount of brindling or roaning should not be too harshly penalised on an otherwise well-marked exhibit.
+A small amount of brindling or roaning should not be too harshly penalised on an otherwise well marked exhbit

 Some young cavies may show evidence of roaning that will disappear with the adult coat.
+This should not be viewed as a serious fault.

-White Hairs Exhibits carrying small clumps of white hairs that do not in total exceed the size of a £1 coin may be shown in Tortoiseshell classes.
+Exhibits carrying small clumps of white hairs that do not in total exceed the size of a £1 coin may be shown in Tortoiseshell classes.
 This to be penalised according to the size of the clumps.